runspired/rfcs/text/0000-ember-cli-platforms.md

 This configuration will be merged with your primary configuration.

+## Plugins

+Users should be able to create platform plugins as addons which implement any number of specified hooks.
+These plugins should carry in the same tradition in form, function and hook names as `ember-cli-deploy`.

 ## Creating Plugins

-`ember-cli-platforms` has two forms of plugins:
+Platforms have several forms of plugins:

-1. `process hooks` which add behaviors to ember-cli-platforms.
+1. `process hooks` which add behaviors to one or more platforms.
-2. `platform plugins` which implement support for a specific platform.
+2. `platform plugins` which implement support and generators for a specific platform.
-3. `deploy plugins` which implement support for deployment
+3. `deploy plugins` which implement support for deployment of a platform.

 Platform plugins (generally) are also process hooks.

 ## All plugins

-ember-cli-platforms plugins are nothing more than standard ember-cli addons with 3 small ember-cli-platforms specific traits:
+Platform plugins are ember-cli addons with a few platform specific traits:

 1. they contain a package.json keyword to identify them as plugins
 2. they are named ember-cli-platform-*